 Stuffed butternut squash for dinner tonight.
 So I had this squash floating around in my fridge and I was going to make risotto but didn't have arborio, or the time, so I simply cut it in half and roasted it until it was soft.
 The stuffing is wild rice which, once cooked, I mixed with sautéed kale, baby spinach, red pepper, mushrooms, onion, toasted almonds and pumpkin seeds.
 I then fried off some sage leaves and crushed them over the top.
 Oh and I also added some grated Parmesan into the rice stuffing, feta would work well too.
 We're going to eat it with a piece of white fish pan fried in the butter and olive oil that I fried the sage leaves in, not sure if sage and white fish are a thing.
 Well they are now! #stuffedsquash #stuffedbutternut #stuffedacornsquash #sage #vegetarian #quickmeals #healthyfoodindubai #healthyfastfood #quickdinner #foodie #food #yummy #fresh #homemade #gloobyfood #feedfeed

-There is summer squash, and then there is winter squash.
+There is summer squash (like zucchini), and then there is winter squash (hello, spaghetti squash and hubbard squash).
 Winter squash has thicker skin than its summer counterpart, making it ideal for storing through the long, cold winter months.
-It is harvested at the same time as its pumpkin and gourd friends, but unlike them, it is meant solely for eating.
+It is harvested at the same time as its pumpkin and gourd friends, but unlike them, squash varieties are meant solely for eating.

 Baked, boiled, steamed, roasted, pureed, sautéed, or pan-fried, squash can be prepared just about any way you dice it.
 The key is knowing when to peel, and when to skip it.
 Acorns and Delicata have thinner skin that is easy to eat.
-Blue Hubbard, on the other hand, is tough and inedible.
+Blue Hubbard, on the other hand, has tough and inedible rind.

 Bright orange and perfect for carving, pumpkins are easy to distinguish.
 Right?
 Well, sort of.
 Pumpkins come in a variety of colors ranging from blue to tan.
 And to make matters a little more confusing, they are in fact considered a squash, but not all squash are considered a pumpkin.
 Got that?

-While there is no botanical difference between a squash and a pumpkin, one thing is for certain, pumpkins make a better jack-o'-lantern.
+While there is no botanical difference between a squash and a pumpkin, one thing is for certain, pumpkins make a better jack-o'-lantern for Halloween and we can't forget they contain pumpkin seeds which are perfect roasted.
 I mean, could you imagine trying to carve a face into a butternut squash?
 I think not.
-Getting down to the nitty gritty, the real difference is that pumpkins are for decoration, as well as some good eating.
+Getting down to the nitty-gritty, the real difference is that pumpkins are for decoration, as well as some good eating.

 When you are picking out your pumpkins this fall, remember each type has its own specialty.
 If you are making pumpkin pie, Sugar pumpkins are best.
-Those mini sized Jack Be Littles are perfect for table decorations or as a single serving pumpkin soup appetizer.
+Those mini-sized Jack Be Littles at the grocery store are perfect for table decorations or as a single serving pumpkin soup appetizer.
 And for carving, anything big like Big Rock pumpkins will do.

-Walk around a fall crafts fair and you are sure to see some amazing gourd pieces.
-Hard-shelled, gourds have a long history of ornamental use, being turned into bowls and banjos alike.
+Walk around a fall craft fair and you are sure to see some amazing gourd pieces.
+Hard-shelled, gourds have a long history of ornamental use, being turned into bowls, birdhouses, and musical instruments alike.
 Unlike squash and pumpkins, gourds are inedible and only used for decorating.
 But that's okay, we all like looking at cool things, anyway.